VEZY/MultiScaleTreeGraph.jl/docs/src/get_started.md

 This page let's you take a peek at what the package is capable of.
 If you want a better, more in-depth introduction to the package, take a look at the tutorials, starting from [Read and Write MTGs](@ref).
 If you don't know what an MTG is, you can read more about starting from [The MTG concept](@ref).

+If your main goal is to query trees (children, descendants, ancestors, filters), go directly to [Traversal, descendants, ancestors and filters](@ref).

 ## Installation

 You must have a working Julia installation on your computer.
 The version of Julia should be greater than 1.3.